Honestly now: why wouldn’t you want to study in The Republic of Ireland?

 Some of the major scholarships you should look for are:

 - The Government of Ireland International Education Scholarship: the deadline for March.

 - Full scholarship to Study Abroad in Ireland: this year North American students were offered the possibility of applying, and next year Ireland will pick another nationality.
-Deadline is usually late February.
+The deadline is usually in late February.

 - Irish Aid funded Fellowship Training Programme: this year Tanzanian students were offered the possibility of applying, and next year Ireland will pick another nationality.
-Deadline is usually at the start of January.
+The deadline is usually at the start of January.

-- Centenary Scholarship Programme for DIT Master’s Students: only for Master’s students (duh!), this scholarship will reopen on the 1st of March, so be ready to start applying!
+- Centenary Scholarship Programme for DIT Master’s Students: this scholarship will reopen on the 1st of March, so be ready to start applying!

 - You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.

-Step 5: How to know if you qualify for EU or non-EU fees
+How to know if you qualify for EU or non-EU/EEA fees

-You are classified for the EU fees if, and only if:
+You qualify for EU/EEA fees if, and only if:

-- You lived in EU/EEA/Switzerland for at least 3 years before applying
+- You lived in the EU/EEA/Switzerland for at least 3 years before applying

-- OR you are an Irish/EU/EEA/Swiss student who studied in Ireland at least five years in primary or second level school
+- OR you are an Irish/EU/EEA/Swiss student who studied in Ireland at least five years in primary or secondary level school

-- OR you lived in the EU continuously and have worked for 3 out of the 5 years before admission in Ireland
+- OR you lived in the EU/EEA continuously and have worked for 3 out of the 5 years before the university admission in Ireland

-- OR have a passport from an EU state and have been studying full-time in a higher education institution for 3 out of the 5 years before admission in Ireland
+- OR have a passport from an EU/EEA state and have been studying full-time in a higher education institution for 3 out of the 5 years before the university admission in Ireland

-Anyway… In order to prove that you have sufficient language skills to study in Ireland, you have to have one on these points:
+In order to prove that you have sufficient language skills to study in Ireland, you have to meet one of the following requirements: